 How To Create Calculation Groups

 Let’s create calculation groups by right-clicking on Tables calculation group, clicking on Create New, and choosing Calculation Group.

 We can name this group as Time Intelligence.

-To create measures or calculation items, just right-click and choose Calculation Item.
+To create measures or calculation items, right click and choose Calculation Item.

 The first calculation item we are going to create is the previous month calculation.
 So instead of having to write previous month sales over here, I’m just using one measure.

 With this measure, I will be able to analyze Total Cost, Total Margin, and Total Sales.

-We’ll also use the DATEADD function, reference the Date table and Date column, then go back one month.
+We’ll also use the DATEADD function, reference the Date table and Date column and then go back one month.

-I’m copying this measure and use it for the previous quarter measure.
+I’m copying this measure and using it for the previous quarter’s measure.
 We’ll go back to Calculation Items to create a new calculation item and name it as Previous Quarter.